newatoms/guides/using-social-media-as-communication-tool/readme.md

 ### Facebook

 * Most used and broadest channel, mostly personal use.
-* Shows messages of the people you follow based on your profile information, what and how long you view something and on what you click.
+* Shows messages of the people you follow based on your profile information, what and how long you view something and what you click on.
-* Suggest (sponsored) post and pages based on that information.
+* Suggests (sponsored) post and pages based on that information.
 * Tags give notifications to the tagged and show up in the timeline of their friends.
 * Facebook has the potential of infinite reach, so always reach beyond your followers.